renl/ncl/QWEN.md

 1. **grep**: A regex search command across files with optional recursive directory traversal and colored highlights
 2. **touch**: A command to create empty files (similar to Unix touch utility)
+3. **rm**: A command to remove files and directories with recursive and force options

-Both commands share a common global flag:
+All commands share a common global flag:
 - `-v, --verbose`: Enable extra diagnostic/tracing output for any command

 ## Technical Architecture